 The St. Vital Art Group is comprised of wonderful artists who meet on Wednesday mornings, and the annual St. Vital Art Group Show and Sale is the main event each year, giving members an opportunity to display and sell their work and locals a chance to buy a unique piece of art.

-Members use a variety of media, such as oil, watercolour, acrylics and resin, and styles range from still life to landscapes to abstracts and collages, so there is something for everyone.
+Members use a variety of mediums, such as oil, watercolour, acrylics, and resin, and also styles from still life to landscapes to abstracts and collages, so there is something for everyone.
 Past favourites have included landscapes and wild animals, and buying local art is a great option for business owners to support and stay connected to the community.

-Pauline Korol, president of the St. Vital Art Group, says the sale offers lots of options for anyone who is interested in buying something for their home or business, or as a gift, with artists selling postcards, shrinkwrap prints, and other items, as well as a Silent Auction, with a mix of art and donated gifts.
+According to Pauline Korol, President of the St. Vital Art Group, there are lots of options for anyone who is interested in buying something for their home or business, or even as a gift, with artists selling postcards, shrinkwrap prints, and other items, as well as a Silent Auction, with a mix of art and donated gifts.

 Korl became a member of the St. Vital Art Group when she moved to Winnipeg in 2002, and for her, painting is truly a pleasure, “you lose yourself in it, and you forget what time it is.”
-Korol will be showcasing a number of her paintings, as well as beautiful, abstract, resin coasters at the show and sale, and Mona Lisa Ristorante Italiano on Corydon Avenue will be hanging some of her acrylic and resin paintings for sale in its small dining room.
+Korol will be showcasing a number of her paintings, as well as beautiful, abstract, resin coasters at the St. Vital Art Show and Sale, and Mona Lisa Restaurant will be hanging some of her acrylic and resin paintings for sale in their small dining room.

 For more information about Artarama, contact Peter Lodewyks at firstname.lastname@example.org or Walter Berry at email@example.com.

 For more information about St. Vital Art Group or the St. Vital Art Group Show and Sale on April 26 and 27, contact Pauline Korol at firstname.lastname@example.org.